eph/proxy-svar-smc/README.md

 * `data/vardata.txt` contains the macroeconomic series used to estimate the proxy SVARs and the local projections.
+  * The federal funds rate is the average effective rate over the last week of the month
-  * The effective federal funds rate, the unemployment rate, and the producer price index for final goods are taken from Coibion (2012) "Are the effects of monetary policy shocks big or small?"
+  * The unemployment rate, and the producer price index for final goods are taken from Coibion (2012) "Are the effects of monetary policy shocks big or small?"
   * We use manufacturing industrial production index (NAICS);